newlinedotco/awesome-fullstack-tutorials/aspnetcore-angular-getting-started.md

 4. Implementing CRUD Operations
 5. Adding Swagger to you API
 6. Adding Versioning to your API
+7. Adding CORS to our API
-7. Scaffold the client side application with the AngularCLI
+8. Scaffold the client side application with the AngularCLI
-8. Structure your Angular App
+9. Structure your Angular App
-9. Requesting data from the server via http
+10. Requesting data from the server via http
-10. Display data in your HTML-Templates via Databinding
+11. Display data in your HTML-Templates via Databinding
-11. Sending data to the server
+12. Sending data to the server
-12. Show success/error messages
+13. Show success/error messages

 That should be it.